SahanaGM118/Travel-Industry-Data-Analysis/README.md

 ```

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+If you have any questions or feedback feel free to get in touch!

 LinkedIn: